idris-y/transform-tools-docs/docs/index.md

 1. Go to `Edit > Preferences > Add-ons`.
 2. Click `Install` and select the downloaded addon `.zip` file.
 3. Find "Transform Tools" in the list and enable the checkbox.
-4. The panel will appear in the 3D View's Sidebar (N-Panel) under the "TTools" tab aka "Transform Tools".
+4. The panel will appear in the 3D View's Sidebar (N-Panel) under the "TTools" tab, aka "Transform Tools".

 ---